 ADM’s first propylene glycol plant is designed to manufacture Industrial Grade and USP Specifications Grade propylene glycol from renewable sources.
 The plant’s capacity is 100,000 metric tons.

-ADM’s renewable propylene glycol is derived from soybeans or canola.
+ADM’s renewable propylene glycol is primarily derived from soybeans and canola.
 The company processes soybean or canola seeds through a crushing, dehulling, conditioning, flaking and extraction operation into a crude vegetable oil.
 This vegetable oil is further processed into refined oil.
 The refined oil is then transformed through a transesterfication process into crude biodiesel and crude glycerin.
 The crude glycerin is further processed through several evaporation and distillation steps into a refined, kosher, USP-specification-grade glycerin.
 This glycerin is either sold into the market or processed into propylene glycol.
 The propylene glycol is further distilled into an industrial-grade or a USP-specification-grade propylene glycol.

 In addition to manufacturing propylene glycol from glycerin, ADM has the capability to manufacture propylene glycol from sorbitol, a corn-derived sugar alcohol.